 Blacks Corner Road

 Gather up your friends and the family because our spacious, nine acre, recreational park has a large variety of outdoor opportunities.
 The Belle River meanders through the southwest corner of Lion’s Park, providing a setting full of native wildflowers.
 Cross the bridge, and sit a spell under the huge sycamore tree.
 You may see a mink travel the edge of the river or a belted kingfisher scoop a fish from the water.
 Children 12 and under may cast a fishing line with no license.
 In recent years, a river restoration along its bank has improved the water quality of this little stream which lays within the headwaters of the Belle River, thus becoming a model for the state sponsored, Belle River Watershed Plan.
 For the more sports-minded folks, the park offers a baseball diamond, two sandy beach-volleyball courts, and a large soccer field.
 This park also offers benches for sitting, grills for grilling, a slide and more.
-Coming soon is a sledding hill, making the park a place to enjoy the out-of-doors all year long.
+Our sledding hill opened in Winter of 2020, making the park a place to enjoy the out-of-doors all year long.
 A covered pavilion in the center of the park with several picnic tables can hold large groups and may be reserved by calling the city offices in advance.